WordPress is the go-to platform right now and will be in 2019, but if it has one sure weakness, it can be a little slow.

 WordPress plugins are usually useful, and some of the top ones come under ‘caching’ as they dramatically change your load speed and the bonus is all of the ones on wordpress.org are free and simplistic.

-My personal favourite is the W3 Total Cache.
+My personal favorite is the W3 Total Cache.
 This is the only plugin I use for this.
 It comes with every feature and is easy to install and use.
 Once installed and activated your page loads faster with the elements cached.

 Using a Content Delivery Network (CDN)